Thanoraj/smartpurchase/README.md

 ## About this app

-This app was designed for android.
+Mobile Application was developed fully on flutter.
 This app have user authentication, in-app product search function and location finder of product, realtime cart update system, automated chat bot with text recognition and voice recognition.

 for these we used:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Firebase Auth<br/>